Marine litter art competition with Blair Drummond Safari Park

 - The report should cover the research and work the pupils carried out.
 We would encourage pupils to go beyond the school gate and engage with their local community and businesses.
 We would also ask pupils to demonstrate how learnings will be incorporated into future projects.

-- The competition is open to schools in Stirling, Clackmannanshire and Falkirk only
+- The competition is open to all schools in Scotland.

 - Entrants will be judged by a team from Keep Scotland Beautiful and Blair Drummond Safari Park.